Jodhpur — overview

 Osian Temples

-Known as the Khajuraho of Rajasthan — a cluster of 15th–16th century Hindu and Jain temples in the desert town of Osian, 65 km north of Jodhpur.
+Known as the Khajuraho of Rajasthan — a cluster of 15th–16th century Hindu and Jain temples in the desert town of Osian, 65 km of Jodhpur.
 The Sachiya Mata Temple, Mahavira Temple, and Sun Temple represent the finest examples of early medieval Pratihara and Gurjara architectural styles in Rajasthan.

 Timing: Open daily, 6:00 AM – 8:00 PM